imityaz0459/Amazon-Clone/README.md

 └── README.md

-🎯 What I Learned / Practiced
+🎯 What I Learned / Practiced:

 Structuring a multi-section responsive layout from scratch.